Vortex-16/Vortex-16/README.md

 ### 🚀 About Me

-I'm a passionate second-year Computer Science student from West Bengal, India, specializing in Backend development and UI design.
+I'm a passionate second-year Computer Science student from West Bengal, India, specializing in Blockchain development and UI design.
 I love creating beautiful, functional interfaces and contributing to open-source projects.

 <table>
 <tr>